jslee02/maitesin.github.io/_posts/2016-01-01-LD_PRELOAD_as_defense-C++.md

 <script src="https://gist.github.com/maitesin/de99f58fbe1ea5f08e4b.js"></script>

-As you can imagine, we will have problems if the user gives a string longer than 512 characters, because it will override more than just the string.
+As you can imagine, we will have problems if the user gives a string longer than 512 characters to the application because it will override more than just the string.
 Actually, it can even be an entry point for an exploit (it depends on the compiling flags).

 <script src="https://gist.github.com/maitesin/94bf40572e6bdc297f08.js"></script>